-We would like to stress that this problem is a benchmark, as opposed to a grand challenge (Hoare, 2003), with the aim of providing a common ground for comparison between proof assistants while pushing the baseline further than the original POPLMark challenge.
+We would like to stress that this problem is a benchmark, as opposed to a grand challenge (Hoare, 2003), with the aim of providing a common ground for comparison between current proof assistants while pushing the baseline further than the original POPLMark challenge.
+We consider this problem as a first step in evaluating the capabilities of different proof assistants for mechanizing proofs by logical relations; there is certainly potential for follow-up problems to be formulated by which to emphasize other categories of logical relations proofs and related issues.
 At the same time, strong normalization, even restricted to the STLC, is trickier than it looks; one can easily get it wrong, especially since there are no detailed textbook descriptions.
 With this in mind, we have chosen a challenge problem that satisfies two major criteria:

 - The problem should be easily accessible, while still being worthwhile.
 In order to effectively engage the PL community, the challenge problem should be one that is easily understood and acted upon.
-It should be small enough in scale that it can be mechanized in a reasonable amount of time, and ideally it should be doable by a graduate student1.
+It should be small enough in scale that it can be mechanized in a reasonable amount of time, and ideally it should be doable by a graduate student2.
 We would like the problem to be a suitable way to get acquainted with a particular proof assistant and with mechanizing a particular proof technique.
 Strong normalization of the lambda calculus, being a fundamental and widely-studied problem, fits all these criteria well, and keeping to the STLC keeps the problem size small while still exhibiting the technical challenges we wish to emphasize that arise in more complex proofs.
-This motivates also the use of a Kripkestyle proof, since this a technique that cannot be avoided in other more advanced settings, such as equivalence checking (Crary, 2005) or more generally studying the metatheory of dependently typed systems (Abel et al., 2018). - The problem should serve as a means to survey the state of the art, compare proof assistants, and encourage development to make them more robust.
-There are, of course, other problems that may meet our accessibility criterion: for instance proving parametricity properties for System F; or mechanizing properties of systems where resources play a significant role.
-The former, however, requires impredicativity, which would heavily limit the scope of our comparison; in fact, proof assistants such as Agda and Beluga do not support it, thus making the problem unsuitable as a benchmark.
-The latter (as an example see the termination proof in (Morrisett et al., 2005), where the presented system involves linear types and memory management) involves reasoning with structures such as heaps, and requires users to implement their own infrastructure, as existing systems do not typically provide any specific support for heaps.
-In this case, we would be comparing the user's cleverness in representing the relevant structures more than the features of the systems themselves, and this would not provide a useful basis for comparison of the features of existing proof assistants.
-By choosing the problem of strong normalization, with contexts as Kripke worlds, we wish instead to highlight aspects of mechanizing metatheory that have seen a lot of growth in the past several years, and for which there exists a variety of different approaches.
+This motivates also the use of a Kripke-style proof, since this a technique that cannot be avoided in other more advanced settings, such as equivalence checking (Crary, 2005) or more generally studying the metatheory of dependently typed systems (Abel et al., 2018). - The problem should serve as a first step to survey the state of the art, compare proof assistants, and encourage development to make them more robust.
+There are, of course, other problems that may meet (at least partially) our accessibility criterion: for instance proving parametricity properties for System F; or mechanizing properties of systems where resources play a significant role.
+And indeed these problems might serve well as follow-ups to this one in a benchmarks suite.
+For a first benchmark in mechanizing proofs by logical relations, however, we feel they are not as useful.
+The former requires impredicativity, which would limit the scope of our comparison; in fact, proof assistants such as Agda and Beluga do not support it, the former by design, the latter as dictated by its current foundations.
+Proofs over resources (as an example see the termination proof in (Ahmed et al., 2007), where the presented system involves linear types and memory management) involves reasoning with structures such as heaps, and requires users to implement their own infrastructure, as existing systems do not typically provide any specific support for heaps.
+In this case, we would be comparing the user's cleverness in representing the relevant structures more than the features of the systems themselves, and this would provide a less useful basis, we believe, for comparison of the features of existing proof assistants.
+By choosing the problem of strong normalization, with contexts as Kripke worlds, we wish first and foremost to highlight aspects of mechanizing metatheory that have seen a lot of growth in the past several years, and for which there exists a variety of different approaches.
+We discuss possible future benchmarks that may build upon this one in Section 7.